front-end-intermediate/DOM-Scripting/readme.md

 }
 ```

 Note the prototype of the content variable: `Object`.
-This is something we can work with.
+This is due to `JSON.parse()` and is something we can work with.

 Lets access the `results` portion of the data (the articles) and put them in a new variable `stories`: